emicklei/melrose/docs/cli.md

 Commands to control the program itself are prefix with a colon `:`.
 With `:h` you get the list of known commands.

+Use `:w` to open the Web UI in your default browser.
+It uses the address set by `-http` (by default, `http://localhost:8118`).
+The command cannot open the UI when the HTTP server is disabled with `-http ""`.

 ### CLI line editing

 The following line editing commands are supported on platforms and terminals